CiscoDevNet/terraform-provider-mso/website/docs/r/schema_site_service_graph.html.markdown

 * `template_name` - (Required) The template name under which you want to deploy Service Graph.
 * `site_id` - (Required) The site ID under which you want to deploy Service Graph.
 * `service_graph_name` - (Required) The name of the Service Graph.
 * `service_node` - (Required) List of service nodes attached to the Site Service Graph.
+The number of `service_node` blocks must match the number of nodes defined in the template service graph.
 Maintaining the order of the service nodes is essential.
     * `device_dn` - (Required) Dn of device associated with the service node of the Service Graph.
     * `provider_connector_type` - (Optional) Provider connector type of the service node.
 This parameter is only applicable for cloud sites.
 This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
 Allowed values are `none`, `redir`, `snat`, `dnat` or `snat_dnat`.
+Default value is `none`.

         -> `snat`, `dnat` or `snat_dnat` are only supported for template_service_graph.service_node.type `firewall`.

     * `consumer_connector_type` - (Optional) Consumer connector type of the service node.
 This parameter is only applicable for cloud sites.
 This parameter is only applicable for third_party_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
 Allowed values are `redir` and `none`.
+Default value is `none`.
     * `provider_interface` - (Optional) Interface name of the provider interface of the service node.
 This parameter is only applicable for cloud sites.
 This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.
     * `consumer_interface` - (Optional) Interface name of the consumer interface of the service node.
 This parameter is only applicable for cloud sites.
 This parameter is only applicable for network_load_balancer and third-party firewall service nodes, when the template is attached to cloud sites.